Internationales Luftfahrt-Museum

-The Internationales Luftfahrt-Museum is an aviation museum located in the German town of Villingen-Schwenningen in Baden-Württemberg.
+The Internationales Luftfahrt-Museum (Manfred Pflumm) is an aviation museum located in the German town of Villingen-Schwenningen in Baden-Württemberg.
 Many aerospace exhibits are on display including fixed-wing aircraft, helicopters and aircraft engines.
 The main display is contained within one hangar with other aircraft displayed externally on a site covering 13,000 square metres.
 In addition to the aircraft exhibits a number of aircraft components and a collection of ejection seats are also held by the museum.

 Aircraft on display

 The museum has over 50 aircraft on display and a collection of 350 model aircraft.